cs1302uga/cs1302-c4-alpha/README.rst

 applying what you have practiced and learned from your content engagement.

-Finally, this project may require you to do things that you have never been given explicit directions or instructions for -- this is just a part of software development.
+Finally, this project may require you to do things that you have never been given explicit directions or instructions for — this is just a part of software development.
 In such cases, you may need need to do some research to help you plan your solution.
-That being said, we have carefully prepared this project description document so that it hopefully answers the majority of your questions -- if not, then please do not hesitate to ask a question on the course
+That being said, we have carefully prepared this project description document so that it hopefully answers the majority of your questions.
+If not, then please do not hesitate to ask a question on the course
 |discussion_board| or during office hours.

 Academic Honesty